Nanna Stjernholm Jepsen

-Amalie Smith, Amitai Romm, David Stjernholm, Rasmus Myrup and Valérie Collart.
+With Amalie Smith, Amitai Romm, David Stjernholm, Rasmus Myrup and Valérie Collart

-During the 20th century, the theory of relativity and quantum physics shifted perceptions of the order of the universe and the linearity of time, and in the 21st century the spread of the internet has opened digital platforms that displace and abolish site specificity, distance and time differences to orientate us towards the processual and network-based.
-Photographs of actual events, places and objects merge with a manipulated and virtually generated hyperreality and are distributed globally and virally.
-Vast information flows have become an integrated part of our biotope as our bodies fuse with smartphones and other devices that establish parallel, virtual existences in front of and through a screen, erasing the boundary between the physical and the virtual.
+In the 21st century the spread of the internet has opened digital platforms that displace and abolish site specificity, distance and time differences orientate us towards the processual and the network-based.
+Vast information flows have become an integrated part of our biotope as our bodies fuse with smartphones and other devices that establish parallel, virtual existences in front of and through screens, blurring the boundary between the physical and the virtual.
 We are experiencing a shift from an object-based understanding of art to a more network-based aesthetic in a move towards the re-materialisation of the internet.